This blog post is an important one.

 But I had an experience that changed that for me forever.

-I went from being a person who didn’t see what sex had to to with love, to being someone who cannot IMAGINE wanting sex without a deep emotional connection with my partner.
+I went from being a person who didn’t see what sex had to do with love, to being someone who cannot imagine wanting sex without a deep emotional connection with my partner.

 You girls know guys can compartmentalize sex.

 But did you know you can compartmentalize emotional connection too?

 Just as guys frequently have their focus too heavily on sex?